vhsenna/vhsenna/README.md

 - 🐍 I've been coding in Python primarily for over 3 years
 - 🐻 I'm learning Go at the moment
-- 🖥️ You can follow me on [LinkedIn](https://www.linkedin.com/in/vhsenna)
+- 🖥️ You can reach me on [LinkedIn](https://www.linkedin.com/in/vhsenna)